-Fast streaming mode only.
-PicoScope 2203, 2204, 2204A, 2205 and 2205A only.
-Not compatible with ETS triggering - has no effect in ETS mode. handle: the handle of the required oscilloscope. start_time: the time in nanoseconds of the first data sample required. pbuffer_a, pbuffer_b: pointers to buffers into which the function will write the raw sample values from channels A (all scopes) and B (two-channel scopes only). pbuffer_c, pbuffer_d: not used. overflow: on exit, the function will write a bit field here indicating whether the voltage on each of the input channels has overflowed.
+Applicability Fast streaming of mode only.
+PicoScope 2203, 2204 and 2205 only.
+Not compatible with ETS at triggering - has no effect in ETS mode.
+Arguments handle: the handle of the required oscilloscope. start_time: the time in nanoseconds of the first data sample required. pbuffer_a, pbuffer_b: pointers to buffers into which the function will write the raw sample values from channels A (all scopes) and B (two-channel scopes only). pbuffer_c, pbuffer_d: not used. overflow: on exit, the function will write a bit field here indicating whether the voltage on each of the input channels has overflowed.
 Bit 0 is the LSB.
 The bit assignments are as follows: Bit 0 - Ch A overflow Bit 1 - Ch B overflow triggerAt: on exit, the function writes an index into the buffers here.
 The index is the number of the the sample at the trigger reference point.
 It is valid only when trigger is TRUE. trigger: on exit, the function writes a Boolean here indicating that a trigger has occurred and triggerAt is valid. no_of_values: the number of values required.
-The number of values written to each buffer, if successful.
-O: if a parameter was out of range.
+Returns The number of values written to each buffer, if successful.
+0: if a parameter was out of range.